Free AU Shipping Over $100

 Magnesium bath benefits include relaxation and increased absorption of magnesium through the skin.
 Magnesium bath flakes are ideal for soaking sore and tired muscles after exercise, where as magnesium oil benefits include fast and direct absorption to a specific area, for example on sore shoulders or legs.
 I would say a mix of both would be an ideal combination.
 Whilst bath is recommended 2-3 times per week, magnesium oil can be applied daily.
 Magnesium oil is so good, it can even be used on babies.

-Many experts recommend making changes to the diet to increase your magnesium intake before taking epsom salt baths or supplements.
+Many experts recommend making changes to the diet to increase your magnesium intake before taking epsom salt baths or supplements

 To increase your magnesium intake, try adding more foods high in magnesium to your diet.
 Foods rich in magnesium include: